You are here

 Step Five – Find a Place to Live in the Area

-Graduate law students attend classes on Pace’s leafy twelve-acre campus in White Plains, New York.
+Graduate law students attend classes on Pace’s twelve-acre campus in White Plains, New York.
 The campus is less than an hour from New York City by car or commuter train.
 Dormitory space is available on campus, and nearby houses and apartments offer convenient and pleasant alternatives.
 Parking on campus is free, and many students drive from apartments located across the tri-state area of New York, New Jersey and Connecticut.